zamp/vid2vid/README.md

 [police.webm](https://github.com/zamp/vid2vid/assets/1029645/ebdc5afe-324a-4e35-bffb-2fef8f536c9b)

 Here's a hard scene to stylize.
 Loads of movement.
 Characters are not in focus and has multiple characters.
 Lots of flickering in background.
 Flashing lights disappeared completely except on roof of car.

+## Known issues

+Preview nodes mess up getting correct file for processing.
+Workaround: don't have preview nodes or make sure save image is last node in json.
+(Duplicate save node and delete previous.
+Hook it back in.)

+If you get an error about not finding scipy.libs when running emotion detection create an empty file (called scipy.libs) where it's looking for it.

 ## TODO